 VBA Benchmark – Performance Improvement of Compiled VBA vs Original VBA

 Below you will find the benchmarking results of real algorithms.
-The comparison was made between the speed of calculation of original VBA code versus the calculation speed of VBA code compiled into a DLL file by the use of DoneEx VbaCompiler for Excel.
+The comparison is between the speed of the calculation of the original VBA code as well as the calculation speed of the VBA code compiled into a DLL file using DoneEx VbaCompiler for Excel.

-Each workbook example with the original VBA code may be downloaded by the use of the link present after the benchmark description.
-This way you can make these speed measurements and comparisons on your end so that you can confirm the results for yourself.
+You can download each workbook example with the original VBA code using the link present after the benchmark description.
+This way you can make these speed measurements as well as the comparisons on your end so that you can confirm the results for yourself.

 In different environments the absolute values of the calculation times may be different but the relation between the calculation speed of the original VBA code and the compiled VBA code will be approximately the same.